© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement sites 330yds (300m) NW of Walnut Tree Farm is a scheduled monument protected by Historic England under reference 1006002.
 View the official record →

-Settlement sites 330yds (300m) NW of Walnut Tree Farm is a prehistoric settlement located in Suffolk, England.
+Settlement sites 330yds (300m) NW of Walnut Tree Farm is an archaeological monument comprising the remains of settlement activity from the medieval period, located in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006002.

 Settlement sites 330yds (300m) NW of Walnut Tree Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006002.